 Or if you’re working on built-up dirt and grime, you might need something with more oomph before switching to a DIY bathroom scrub.

 - The first time I tried Mrs. Meyer’s Surface Scrub, I fell in love.
-We used it to scrub the years of built-up dirt in the kitchen tile grout at a previous rental house.
+We used it to scrub away years of built-up dirt in the kitchen tile grout at a previous rental house.
 We tried all sorts of cleaners and concoctions – homemade and store-bought – but this was the only product that actually worked!

 - Mrs. Meyer’s Baking Soda Cream Cleaner is another favorite of mine.
 Like the kitchen grout, we tried other options too, but this was the best at taking the grime and soap scum off.

-2. Refills
+2. REFILLS

-When you’ve fallen in love with a certain product or brand or scent, refills are your best friend.
+When you’ve fallen in love with a certain cleaning product or brand or scent, refills are your best friend.
 It’s like buying in bulk, but better!

 - e-Cloth general purpose cloth.
 This was my first time using an e-cloth and I fell in love!

 - When it’s wet, you can wash almost anything with just water without leaving streaks.
-When it’s dry, you can use it as a dusting cloth.

 - Laundry Detergent